splanck/vc/docs/optimization.md

 See the [documentation index](README.md) for a list of all available pages.

 The optimizer in **vc** operates on the intermediate representation (IR).
-Six passes are currently available and are executed in order:
+Seven passes are currently available and are executed in order:
+1. **Alias analysis** – assigns alias sets to memory operations.
-1. **Constant propagation** – replaces loads of variables whose values are known constants with immediate constants.
+2. **Constant propagation** – replaces loads of variables whose values are known constants with immediate constants.
-2. **Common subexpression elimination** – reuses results of identical computations.
+3. **Common subexpression elimination** – reuses results of identical computations.
-3. **Inline expansion** – inlines functions containing up to four arithmetic instructions or just a `return` when they are marked `inline`.
+4. **Inline expansion** – inlines functions containing up to four arithmetic instructions or just a `return` when they are marked `inline`.
-4. **Constant folding** – evaluates arithmetic instructions whose operands are constants and replaces them with a single constant.
+5. **Constant folding** – evaluates arithmetic instructions whose operands are constants and replaces them with a single constant.
-5. **Unreachable block elimination** – removes instructions that cannot be executed from the start of the function.
+6. **Unreachable block elimination** – removes instructions that cannot be executed from the start of the function.
-6. **Dead code elimination** – removes instructions that produce values which are never used and have no side effects.
+7. **Dead code elimination** – removes instructions that produce values which are never used and have no side effects.

 Constant propagation tracks variables written with constants.
 When a later